BorenaK/DeepLearning_MLMastery/README.md

 # DeepLearning_MLMastery

-Following the "Applied Deep Learning in Python Mini-Course" https://machinelearningmastery.com
+Following the tutorials on the "Applied Deep Learning in Python Mini-Course"
+https://machinelearningmastery.com